by Kalle Kilpi

 1. Create a Universal, Stage-Gated Approach

-All too often, each region at a global company will have its own process for managing its M&A pipeline.
+All too often, each region at a global company will have its own process for M&A pipeline management.
 One team runs the process in Excel, one team keeps track of targets in a generic CRM, and a third team is keeping track of its pipeline of targets on four different spreadsheets, each with a different format.

 2. Report, Report, Report!